haplesshero13/phoenixborn/README.md

 To start your Phoenix server:

-- Install Elixir, Node.js, and yarn
+- Install Elixir, Node.js, yarn, postgresql, inotify-tools
 - Install dependencies with `mix deps.get`
-- Install Node.js dependencies with `cd assets && yarn install`
+- Install Node.js dependencies with `yarn install && cd assets && yarn install`
+- Initialize the database with `mix ecto.setup`
-- Start Phoenix endpoint with `mix phx.server`
+- Start Phoenix endpoint with `mix phx.server` or `yarn start`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.